wdawson/okta.github.io/_source/_use_cases/api_access_management/index.md

 * Create and edit authorization servers, scopes, custom claims, and access policies
 * Create and edit  OAuth and OIDC client apps
 * Assign users and groups to OAuth/OIDC client apps
-* View user profiles so that you can assign users or clients in the Token Preview dialog

 #### OAuth Client